EMinsight/setupEM/README.md

 <img src="./doc/png/showstackup3.png" alt="stackup" width="750">

 ## Frequencies
-Here, you configure the frequency sweep.
-Palace uses an adaptive frequency sweep, so that dense sweeps with many points are created from a limited number of EM simulations.
+On this tab, you configure the frequency range for simulation.
+Palace is configured to use an **adaptive frequency sweep**, so that dense sweeps with many points are created from a limited number of EM simulations.
 However, in general, more frequency points will take more simulation time.

 If you want/need to simulate **specific fixed frequencies**, you can enter them in the "fpoint" field.

-If you want/need to simulate specific fixed frequencies and **store the resulting fields to disk for visualization in Paraview**, you can enter them in the "fdump" field instead.
+If you want/need to add specific fixed frequencies and **store the resulting fields to disk for visualization in Paraview**, you can enter them in the "fdump" field instead.
 All these frequency lists will be combined before simulation.

 <img src="./doc/png/frequencies1.png" alt="frequencies" width="750">

-The FEM simulation can't do 0 Hz DC simulation, but you can specify start frequency 0 here and workflow will handle this behind the scenes: instead of 0 Hz, tw low frequency points of 10 MHz and 20 MHz will be simulated, and the data will be extrapolated to 0 Hz in postprocessing.
+FEM simulation can't simulate at 0 Hz DC, but in setupEM you can specify start frequency 0 and the workflow will handle this behind the scenes: instead of 0 Hz, two low frequency points of 10 MHz and 20 MHz will be simulated, and the data will be extrapolated to 0 Hz in postprocessing.

 ## Ports
 As explained in the [gds2palace documentation](https://github.com/VolkerMuehlhaus/gds2palace_ihp_sg13g2/blob/main/doc/gds2palace_workflow_userguide.pdf), ports are created by drawing rectangles on special layers to the GDSII file.
 For in-plane ports these must be rectangles, for via ports it must be lines (box with zero size in x or y direction).
 In setupEM, you then map the source layer for each of these ports, and define direction and target layer(s).
 Direction matters for polarity if multiple ports are connected to the same ground.